 <attribute name="content_tags">blorkmorning,blorkafternoon,blorkevening</attribute>

-To clear the tag (such as at the end of the targeted program), simply send a content targeting cue point with an empty attribute, such as:
+At the end of the targeted show, you can clear the tag by sending a content targeting cue point with an empty attribute, such as:

 <stwcue xmlns:xsi="<http://www.w3.org/2001/XMLSchema-instance"> xmlns:xsd="<http://www.w3.org/2001/XMLSchema"> version="1" xmlns="<http://www.streamtheworld.com/metadata/stwcue-1.0">>